AetherialMist/JavaLearning/chapter-001/lesson-002/README.md

 * `/` Division (forward slash)
 * `%` Modulo (percent sign)

-Whoa!
-What in the world is "Modulo"???
+> _Whoa!
+What in the world is "Modulo"???_

 The `%` operator is mostly used with Integer math (whole numbers).
 Integers do not have factions, so while division gives you how many times the second number fits in the first number, modulo gives you the remainder.
 So `7 / 4` we know would be `1.75`, but Integer math does not allow that!
 Instead, we will find that Java treats `7 / 4` as `1`, because `4` only fits into `7` one time.
 If we use the _modulo_ operator instead, so `7 % 4` we end up with `3`!
 We took out as many "fours" as we could from `7` and we were left with `3`.
-For this reason, _modulo_ is often called the _remainder_ operator.
+For this reason, _modulo_ is often called the _ remainder_ operator.

-## Oder of Operations
+## Order of Operations

 With these operators in mind, we can make Java do math!
 And Java follows _almost_ the same basic math rules as us!
 In school, you probably learned about "PEMDAS" or Parenthesis, Exponents, Multiplication, Division, Addition, Subtraction